 Google My Business (GMB), like all other Google platforms, continues to make innovative new features to help both local and national businesses get the most out of their listings.
-We’ve evaluated how each of these new features will help local businesses maximize the potential of their GMB listings.
+We’ve evaluated how each of these new features will help local businesses maximize the potential of their GMB listings and improve their SEO.

 Use Attributes to Let Customers Know What You Have to Offer